1. General introduction

 3.2.3.
 Our telephone calls are recorded for training purposes and may also be used to verify any comments that were made during any conversation with us.

 3.2.4.
 If you use our web chat function, we will keep a record of our communications.

 3.2.5.
 We have CCTV in operation at some of our operations for security purposes.
 It is therefore possible that images of you will be recorded when visiting our sites.

 3.2.6.
 Sometimes you will have sent your information directly to us, but you may have provided your information to third parties who, in turn, have provided the information to us.

 3.3.
-How do we use your personal data and what is the applicable lawful basis.
+How we use your personal data and what is the applicable lawful basis.

 3.3.1.
 Unless you are a recent customer, we will only provide you with electronic information (email & text) that you have requested and, where you have consented, we will provide additional e-marketing information about our products, services and events.

 3.3.2.
-If you have consented, we will use your interaction with our website and with our chat function to identify which products and services will be the most relevant to you and deliver targeted and relevant messages to you.
+If you have consented, we will use your interaction with our website and with our chat function to identify which products and services will be the most relevant to you in order to deliver targeted and relevant messages to you.

 3.3.3.
 Where we are required to do so to perform our contract with you, we may process your information for completing warranty work or other after-sales obligations including the provision of breakdown and recovery services.

 3.3.4.
 Where it is in your vital interests, we may use your information to organise and notify you about safety and product recall notices.